European House #21, Cheung Chau [????-????]

 Current condition

-A large and impressive bungalow solidly built of granite in the early 20th century on the peninsula by Nam Tam Wan.
-The house was south-facing to catch the sun, with a verandah at the front and terrific views of Lantau to the west, Lamma to the east, and islands to the south.
+A large and impressive villa solidly built of granite in the early 20th century on the peninsula at Nam Tam Wan.
+The house was south-facing to catch the sun, with a verandah at the front and fine views of Lantau to the west and islands to the south.
 Servants' quarters were at the rear of the house.

 There was a flurry of building on Cheung Chau in 1909-10 as plots were cheap, and the island offered all the benefits of The Peak at a fraction of the cost - sea breezes, exclusivity, and pleasing views.
-The beach at Nam Tam Wan was an additional benefit.
+The beach at Nam Tam Wan and sea bathing were additional benefits.

 At this time, Cheung Chau offered a good water supply, electricity, a police presence and a daily launch to Hong Kong 1½ hours away.

-Today it is part of the Salesian Retreat House, a Catholic Retreat Centre with 68 suites for physical rest and spiritual renewal.
+Today, together with House #19, the building is part of the Salesian Retreat House, a Catholic Retreat Centre with 68 suites for physical rest and spiritual renewal.
+A floor has been added to the original bungalow.

 View south from Nam Tam Wan and north at night time.